 Today I would like to share with you the recipe of Drømmekage or the "Dream Cake" from Brovst in northern Jutland.

-In 1900 where you locate the first recipe, coconut flour and oranges were expensive and rare delicacies in Denmark.
+In the 1900s when you locate the first recipe, coconut flour and oranges were expensive and rare delicacies in Denmark.

 For this reason Drømmekage was a Christmas treat for those who knew the recipe.

-Today the Drømmekage is among the top five most favorite cakes of the Danes and they accompany it with a coffee or a cup of tea.
+Today the Drømmekage is among the top five of the most favorite cakes of the Danes and they accompany it with a coffee or a cup of tea.

 It's very easy, very tasty and worth a try!